-UNDER PEER REVIEW

-- the farmers or any other publicly elected committees, as in the U.S. [36,26].
-It does not make much difference to extension agents whether or not they properly implement the program, so - long as their managers are happy with them [26]. - 205 Each extension manager in Nepal and India is accountable to implement the programs as 206 planned and meet the needs of citizens.
-However, there is lack of appropriate supervision 207 mechanism at the Ministry of Agriculture to make sure that extension managers are working 208 as guided by the national agricultural development plan and policies.
-The reasons are lack of 209 financial resources, manpower, incentives, and political commitment followed by weak 210 infrastructure for transportation and communication to visit rural areas where programs are 211 implemented.
+207 Each extension manager in Nepal and India is accountable to implement the programs as 208 planned and meet the needs of citizens.
+However, there is lack of appropriate supervision 209 mechanism at the Ministry of Agriculture to make sure that extension managers are working 210 as guided by the national agricultural development plan and policies.
+The reasons are lack of 211 financial resources, manpower, incentives, and political commitment followed by weak 212 infrastructure for transportation and communication to visit rural areas where programs are 213 implemented.
 For example Nepal is a landlocked country with 78% hills and mountains.
-In 212 addition, an important but overlooked factor contributing to the poor performance of 213 extension agents and extension managers in these countries is job safety granted by 214 tenured nature of the job which may result in complacency and sluggishness.
-This indicates 215 that government needs to strive for standard job performance of extension professionals 216 through policy, training, motivation, and incentives or by other means. - According to [26], extension agents in emerging countries have grown up in an environment where there is neither reward for dedicated service to farmers, nor any serious disciplinary action for sluggish performance.
+In 214 addition, an important but overlooked factor contributing to the poor performance of 215 extension agents and extension managers in these countries is job safety granted by 216 tenured nature of the job which may result in complacency and sluggishness.
+This indicates 217 that government needs to strive for standard job performance of extension professionals 218 through policy, training, motivation, and incentives or by other means.

+According to [26], extension agents in emerging countries have grown up in an environment where there is neither reward for dedicated service to farmers, nor any serious disciplinary action for sluggish performance.
 As a result, despite the abundant network for agricultural extension from the ministry of agriculture at the central level to agricultural units at the local level, on an average Nepal serves only 15% and India serves only 6% of the farmers and their families [6,37,25].
-There are more than 3 million farmers in Nepal [38] and more than 119 million in India [39,40]. - In the U.S., most extension systems have a local county extension advisory committee (elected by the people), which oversees the extension program and determines the program priorities to ensure that needs of citizens are met.
+There are more than 3 million farmers in Nepal [38] and more than 119 million in India [39,40].

+In the U.S., most extension systems have a local county extension advisory committee (elected by the people), which oversees the extension program and determines the program priorities to ensure that needs of citizens are met.
 This helps to create accountability because Extension agents have direct association with local needs.
-Typically their job performance is evaluated jointly by the county extension advisory committee and the extension system at the land-grant university. - 230 Yet, despite a participatory needs assessment and program design approach in place at the 231 local level, the U.S. agricultural extension system has often also been criticized.
-The 232 criticisms include: lack of timeliness in response to issues; Extension agents' unwillingness 233 to make recommendations (straddling the fence too much), significant influence in needs 234 identification by the agents resulting in educational programs that are not germane to clients' 235 problems.
+Typically their job performance is evaluated jointly by the county extension advisory committee and the extension system at the land-grant university.

+232 Yet, despite a participatory needs assessment and program design approach in place at the 233 local level, the U.S. agricultural extension system has often also been criticized.
+The 234 criticisms include: lack of timeliness in response to issues; Extension agents' unwillingness 235 to make recommendations (straddling the fence too much), significant influence in needs 236 identification by the agents resulting in educational programs that are not germane to clients' 237 problems.
 Thus, clients are often utilizing the expertise of private consultants and firms.
-For 236 instance, a recent survey conducted in lowa found that less than one-third of the citizens 237 utilized the services of Iowa State University Extension [41]. - Small farmers in the U.S. also did not feel extension services met their needs.
+For 238 instance, a recent survey conducted in Iowa found that less than one-third of the citizens 239 utilized the services of Iowa State University Extension [41].

+Small farmers in the U.S. also did not feel extension services met their needs.
 According to [42], small farmers constitute 91% of all farms and 23% of agricultural production; yet their interests and needs did not align with the services being provided through the county extension services.
-One of the reasons for this may be that extension agents often use contacts with progressive large farmers as a prime strategy to implement educational programs [43]. - Small farms are those producers with limited resources including land, capital, skills, and labor.
+One of the reasons for this may be that extension agents often use contacts with progressive large farmers as a prime strategy to implement educational programs [43].

+Small farms are those producers with limited resources including land, capital, skills, and labor.
 In many communities, small farmers have varied information needs and are seeking educational advice for products being raised under variable circumstances [44,45].
 Agricultural extension around the world shows similar characteristics in the face of service delivery to small farmers.
-[46] found that small farms in Latin America, Asia and the Pacific,
+Authors [46] found that small farms in Latin America, Asia and the